pg-monz/pg_monz/_includes/README-en.md

 Modify the configuration of template macros according to the system environments by the following procedure:

 Select 'Configuration' - 'Templates' tab and display templates list.
-Click 'PostgreSQL Check' and select 'Macros' tab.
+Click 'Template App PostgreSQL' and select 'Macros' tab.
 ![template_macro]({{ site.production_url }}/assets/images/template_macro.png)
 Modify the values of each macro according to the system environments and click 'Save'.
 Normally following macros will require modifications.